Anarchism in Bulgaria: Early developments

 During the late 19th century, prominent figures of the Bulgarian National Revival, including Lyuben Karavelov and Hristo Botev, first came into contact with anarchism.
 Under the influence of Russian anarchist Mikhail Bakunin, Bulgarians joined the International Workingmen's Association (IWA) and participated in the uprisings of the Paris Commune and Herzegovina.
 Botev himself was inspired by Bakunin to take anarchist communism back to Bulgaria, where he communicated the philosophy through his poetry.
 Anarchists also went on to participate in the movement for the liberation of Bulgaria from the Ottoman Empire, with Botev being killed during the April Uprising of 1876.
 During the uprising, Georgi Benkovski led guerrillas in the capture of Panagyurishte and ran the city as a commune, influenced by the Paris Commune.
 All cattle were brought under common ownership, food was handed out for free and money was abolished, while non-essential goods were distributed by a system of labour vouchers.
 But the implementation of a truly self-managed economy was halted after 10 days, when the Ottoman Empire re-captured the city from the Bulgarians.

 In 1879, the Principality of Bulgaria was constituted as an independent state.
 By this time, Dimitar Blagoev and Spiro Gulabchev had brought socialist ideas back from their studies in Russia, initially influenced by Marxism but later moving towards anarchism.
 During the 1890s, the Bulgarian anarchist movement began to organise itself in Plovdiv, where the first anarchist journals such as Borba (Fight) were published.
-The beginning of the organized anarchist movement in Bulgaria is generally considered to be Spiro Gulabchev's "siromakhomilstvo" movement, inspired by populism and Russian nihilism.

 Many anarchists also became heavily involved in the Macedonian Struggle, believing that national liberation could further their libertarian communist objectives.
 In 1893, Bulgarian anarchists established the Macedonian Secret Revolutionary Committee (MTRK) which, through its organ Otmastenie (Revenge), rejected ethnic nationalism and called for the formation of a Balkan Federation.
 In 1903, MTRK member Mihail Gerdzhikov led the short-lived Preobrazhenie Uprising against Ottoman rule in East Thrace.
 During the uprising, he and other anarchists helped establish the Strandzha Commune, the first Bulgarian experiment in libertarian communism.
 But after a month, the Ottomans repressed the uprising, without any intervention by the Bulgarian state.
 When Gerdzhikov returned to Bulgaria, he was imprisoned and his magazine banned, due to political repression that had followed a transit workers' strike.

 By this time, anarchism had been overtaken in popularity by Marxism, as anarchists had only participated in various national liberation movements, but not yet constructed a specifically anarchist movement.